vonalogue/practice/README.md

 - ### ./

-A handful of Python solutions to advanced algorithmic problems (e.g., the reinventing of ``heapsort`` and ``mergesort``) along with some experimental Java code here and there, including that which I wrote to create a simple (though incomplete) MIDI program that performs music.
+A handful of Python solutions to advanced algorithmic problems (e.g., reinventing ``heapsort`` and ``mergesort``) along with some experimental Java code here and there, including that which I wrote to create a simple (though incomplete) MIDI program that performs music.

 - ### ./five_problems/